pwmarcz/autotable/README.md

 * The table texture (`img/table.jpg`) is from [CC0 Textures](https://cc0textures.com/view?id=Fabric030).
 It's licensed as CC0.

 * The sounds (`sound/`) come from [OpenGameArt](https://opengameart.org/) ([Thwack Sounds](https://opengameart.org/content/thwack-sounds), [Casino sound effects](https://opengameart.org/content/54-casino-sound-effects-cards-dice-chips)) and are licensed as CC0.

+* The digit font (`img/Segment7Standard.otf`) is the [Segment7 font by Cedders](https://www.fontspace.com/segment7-font-f19825) under Open Font License.

+## Contributions

+This is a very opinionated project.
+I will be grateful for contributions that fix bugs or improve player experience.
+However, I will probably not want to merge any of:

+* Making the engine **too general**, at the cost of simplicity.
+I'm not interested in a general-purpose tabletop engine.
+* Other mahjong **variants** than Riichi Mahjong, unless it has a low maintenance cost.
+Same reason as above - I would rather have a great support for Riichi than mediocre support for all kinds of mahjong.
+* Any form of **automation**, such as automatic tile drawing sorting, scoring etc. This is contrary to the project's philosophy.

+However, please don't feel discouraged from making these changes in your own fork!
+While I want to do my thing here, I would be very interested to see in what directions people take the project.

+## Development

+See my blog posts for explanation of many technical decisions: https://pwmarcz.pl/blog/autotable/

+The main parts are:

+* `Game` - main class, connecting it all together
+* `src/types.ts` - base data types
+* view:
+    * `MainView` - three.js main scene, lights, camera
+    * `ObjectView` - drawing things and other objects on screen
+    * `AssetLoader` - loading and constructing the game assets (textures, models)
+    * `ThingGroup` - instanced meshes for optimized rendering of many objects
+* game logic:
+    * `World` - main game state
+    * `Thing` - all moving objects: tiles, sticks, marker
+    * `Slot` - places for a tile to be in
+    * `Setup` - preparing the table and re-dealing tiles
+        * `src/setup-slots.ts`, `src/setup-deal.ts` - mode-specific data for slots and how to deal tiles
+* network:
+    * `server/protocol.ts` - list of messages
+    * `BaseClient` - base network client, implementing a key-value store
+    * `Client` - a client with Autotable-specific data handling

+Some terminology:

+- **thing** - all moving objects: tiles, sticks, marker
+    - **thing type** - tile/stick/marer
+    - **thing index** - a unique number
+- **slot** - a space that can be occupied by a thing
+    - **slot name** - a string identifying the slot in game
+- **seat** - table side (0..3)
+- thing **rotation** - a 3D orientation, usually represented by Euler angles
+- **place** - information about thing's position, rotation, and dimensions
+- **shift** - moving things that currently occupy the destination when dragging; used e.g. when sorting tiles in hand and swapping them
+- **collection** - a key-value dictionary stored on the server, a game state consists of various collections